jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 7-note scales can also be split into two 4-note sequences called "tetrachords" (appending the repeating 1&#x302; at the octave).
 As more scales are learned,
-it can become easier to think of them in terms of their tetrachords.
+it can become easier to compare them in terms of their tetrachords.

 ## Comparing scales